 Search Engine Results Pages (SERPs)

-So, in that case, you have seen that as you change your keyword phrase, correspondence results change because search engines do their work based on emotion.
-But it always provides the most relevant results to their users.
+So, in that case, you have seen that as you change your keyword phrase.
+Correspondence results change because search engines do their work based on emotion.
+But it always provides the most relevant results to its users.
 SERP full form is search engine result pages.

 Why is the Importance of the Search Engine Result Page?

 From a user’s perspective, if you want absolute knowledge on a particular topic.
 You must choose the best answer.
-But you need a platform where you have numerous options to read and compare to get an appropriate solution to your question.
+But you need a platform where you have many options to read.
+And compare to get an appropriate solution to your question.

-And a domain name owner expects to index website on google to increase organic traffic to their website.
+A domain name owner expects to index website on Google.
+And increase organic traffic to their website.
 In that case, SERP in digital marketing acts as a platform for them.
 Consider the following:

 We said SERP is the buffer zone between a user’s query and solutions.
 But there is a term known as “no-click searches”.
 Consider you have a question, “What is the capital of the USA?”
-You cannot target it because when you search for it on Google, a featured answer will pop up at the top of the result and just below the search bar.
+You cannot target it because when you search for it on Google.
+The featured answer will pop up at the top of the result and just below the search bar.

 So, users will stop scrolling 99 out of 100 times because they have their answers.